Free KCSA Mock Exam Sample Questions

 Incorrect.
 Kubelet authorization does not control pod networking.

-4. D It restricts which operations the kubelet can perform based on incoming requests
+4. D It restricts kubelet operations by incoming requests

 Correct.
 Kubelet authorization enforces which API operations (like pod creation, log access, exec) are allowed, preventing privilege escalation and lateral movement.